 \subsubsection{SARA prior}

-The image prior underpinning the Sparse Averaging Reweighted Analysis (SARA) has proved efficient for astronomical imaging, and in particular for RI imaging~\citep{Carrillo2012, Onose2016, Abdulaziz2019}.
-It promotes sparsity by minimizing a log-sum prior , considering a highly redundant transformed domain $\bs{\Psi}^\dagger \in \mathbb{R}^{N \times I}$ defined as the concatenation of wavelet bases (first eight Daubechies wavelets and the Dirac basis), leading to the notion of average sparsity over the bases of interest.
-The log-sum prior addressed by SARA is of the form
+The image prior underpinning the Sparse Averaging Reweighted Analysis (SARA) has proved powerful for RI imaging~\citep{Carrillo2012, Onose2016, Abdulaziz2019}.
+It promotes sparsity by minimizing a log-sum prior, considering a highly redundant transformed domain $\bs{\Psi}^\dagger \in \mathbb{R}^{I \times \nbpix}$, where $\nbpix$ is the number of image pixels, and $\nwcoefs$ is the number of coefficients obtained after applying the linear transform $\bs{\Psi}^\dagger$.
+The dictionary $\bs{\Psi}^\dagger$ is defined as the concatenation of $\ndict = 9$ orthonormal bases (first eight Daubechies wavelets and the Dirac basis), re-normalized by $\sqrt{D}$ to ensure that $\bs{\Psi}\bs{\Psi}^\dagger = \mathbf{I}_{\nbpix \times \nbpix}$.
+The log-sum prior addressed by SARA, which promotes average sparsity over the selected wavelet bases, is of the form \begin{linenomath}